Shehbaz-06/techhorizon-dashboard/README.md

 **Live Demo:** 👉 https://techhorizon-dashboard-yuf8htbzviwjbrgbk9ybss.streamlit.app/

-A Streamlit web application for analyzing sales data.
-Built for the TechHorizon internship.
+A Streamlit web application for analyzing sales data, this was made for the 2025 TechHorizon internship.
-Pandas are used for data manipulation, streamlit is used to display the project, and plotly is used to show graphical representation of data.
+Pandas are used for data handling, streamlit is used to display the project, and plotly is used to show graphical representation of data.

 ## Features